Shuffle/Shuffle-docs/docs/workflows.md

 ![Node execute success](https://github.com/frikky/shuffle-docs/blob/master/assets/node-execute-success.PNG?raw=true)

-If you want to see all your previous executions, you can go back to [workflows](https://shuffler.io/workflows), click the name of your workflow (in our case Example workflow), and see the status and result of all previous executions.
+If you want to see all your previous executions, you can go back to [workflows](/workflows), click the name of your workflow (in our case Example workflow), and see the status and result of all previous executions.

 ![Execution view](https://github.com/frikky/shuffle-docs/blob/master/assets/execution-view.PNG?raw=true)

+If you want to test more, go to the bottom of this article [How-to continuation](#how-to).

+### Export, Import, Copy and Delete
+All these four actions are available to you in the [workflows](/workflows) view while logged in.

+## API
+TBD

-### Further edits - send email on a schedule
+## How-to continuation - send email on a schedule
 Now that you have a working example workflow, lets move onto something a little more advanced.
 We will perform the following actions:
 1. Change action in our testing node from "Hello world" to "Repeat back to me"
 2. Set the input for "Repeat back to me" to be the argument we supply when executing